 (D) Forensic evaluation service shall provide the following standards of confidentiality:

 (1) The relationship between the person being evaluated and the examiner is not confidential in the usual understanding of that term.
 A written report shall be made to the court or adult parole authority, whether or not the person being evaluated cooperates with the examiner.
-The relationship between the court or adult parole authority shall be explained orally and in writing to the person being evaluated.
+The relationship between the examiner, evaluee, and court or adult parole authority shall be explained orally and in writing to the person being evaluated.
 It shall be clearly noted that information gathered and expert opinions reached by the examiners shall be summarized in a written report and/or testimony to the court or adult parole authority or other referring agency.

 (2) Reports to the criminal courts shall be forwarded only to the court that referred the person or to other court officials, prosecution and defense attorneys, as designated by the referring court.
 The court may, at its discretion, distribute the report, and bears the responsibility for that distribution.
 Reports to the adult parole authority shall be forwarded only to that agency, which may, at its discretion, distribute the report, and bears the responsibility for that distribution.
 Reports may be distributed to other parties only with the written authorization of the court or adult parole authority, or other referring agency.